 A message from our Founder, Matt

 My childhood (and later, my prison time for cannabis) was spent in the South.
-There were stark differences in how kids were treated in school, fewer opportunities for young Black and Brown adults, and harsher punishments in the criminal justice system.
-Racism exists at every corner and it has never made sense to me.
+From the stark difference in how kids were treated at school, to the difference in opportunities for young adults, and all the way through the criminal justice system, racism existed at every corner.
+It never did, or has it ever made any sense to me.

-The Black Lives Matter movement saw millions of people of all races demanding that Black Americans be treated equally in all aspects of society.
-While at times it is tempting to think that equality is gaining momentum, there is far too much inequality for us to relax our attention.
+In recent years, and especially in the aftermath of incesant police brutality of black men in 2020, the plight of African Americans in the United States has been highlighted for the systematic oppression that has existed for centuries.
+This oppression is just presently being exposed by mobile phone cameras, smartwatches, and anything else that can take a picture.
+The Black Lives Matter movement saw millions of people of all races demanding that African Americans be treated equally in all aspects of society.
+While at times it seems like this, it is tempting to think that equality has momentum, there is far too much disparity in the reality to relax our attention.

 We will not change the world into one where we all are treated equally by the words we say in public or the way we present our views to the world.
 It will take each of us to make sure that equality exists in our hearts, minds, spirit and therefore in the world we create around us in order for meaningful change to happen.